danielbi-ETHZ/Heat_injection_test/README.md

 ### Details

-The domain is initially at zero degrees and has a BCs that encourage a flow of 40000 kg/s, or 40 m3/s across it (which is accomplished in *input\_initialization.i*).
-After the initialization period, the inlet temperature is raised in one of two ways: (a) the temperature at the boundary is raised to 1 degree (*input\_PresetBC.i*) (b) or the enthalpy that is associated with 40000 kg/s at 1 degree is injected (*input\_PFSink.i*).
-The outflow boundary produces fluid at 40000 kg/s and the correct amount of enthalpy based on the local temperature.
+The domain is initially at zero degrees and has a BCs that encourage a flow of 40000 kg/s, or 40 m3/s, across it (which is accomplished in *input\_initialization.i*).
+After the initialization period, the inlet temperature is raised in one of two ways: (a) the temperature at the boundary is raised to 1 degree (*input\_PresetBC.i*) or (b) the relevant enthalpy injection rate is specified (i.e. the enthalpy from 40000 kg/s at 1 degree, in *input\_PFSink.i*).
+The outflow boundary produces fluid at 40000 kg/s and allows temperature to leave with the fluid.
 This is achieved by having very similar *PorousFlowSink* cards at the outlet for temperature and pressure.
-The only difference are the variable names and that *use\_enthalpy* is included for the temperature condition.
+The only difference are the variable names (temp instead of pp) and that *use\_enthalpy* is included for the temperature condition.

 ```
   [./production]